Clubland TV: History

 In August 2016, the channel got a licence to launch on Freeview.
 It launched on 6 September 2016, in Manchester only, but later was put on channel 271 via streaming service Channelbox along with sister channel Now 90s, now known as Now Rock.

 On 9 September 2016, Clubland TV launched changed their on screen graphics.
 It is one of the few UK music channels to feature an on-screen clock informing viewers of the current time.
 These on screen graphics were used from 2016 to 2022.

 On 20 November 2020, the channel was temporarily renamed "Channel U" for six hours to promote the film Against All Odds.

 On 27 October 2021, the on-screen clock was removed from Clubland TV.
 It returned some time later and as of January 2024 remains on-screen.

 On 23 February 2022, it was confirmed that Clubland TV and the other three AATW channels would launch on Sky Glass in the future, although a specific launch date was not given.

 On 31 May 2022, Clubland TV launched new on-screen graphics and a modified logo, featuring a blue, white and pink colour, with the first song being played following the rebrand being 2 Unlimited's 'No Limit'.
 Clubland TV also gained a sponsor, FreePrints.

 On 17 June 2022, Clubland TV once again changed their On-Screen Graphics, this time to include a new, bolder font.

 As of 2022, Clubland TV's playout consists entirely of Old-School dance, the channel formerly focused on a mix of Old-School and brand new Dance, EDM and K-Pop.
 The channel does, however, occasionally play music from the 2010s.

 On 26 October 2022, Clubland TV was delisted from Manchester local community Freeview, due to national expansion on cable and satellite.

-In July 2024, Clubland TV reintroduced music from the 2020s.
+In 2 July 2024, Clubland TV reintroduced music from the 2020s.

-On 11 November 2025 Clubland TV Was Closed And Was Replaced By Now Christmas.
+Recently, as of 27 December 2025, the format of the channel has changed with a change of font and how the song name and programme information appear.

 Now Christmas

-On 11 November 2025, Clubland TV was rebrand temporarily as Now Christmas for the 2025 festive season.
-In previous years, Now 90s & 00s rebranded temporarily.
+From 11 November until 27 December 2025, Clubland TV was rebrand temporarily as Now Christmas for the 2025 Christmas season.
+In previous years, Now 90s & 00s had been utilised as the host of the annual Christmas channel.